section-engineering-education/engineering-education/content/articles/time-scheduled-communication-microservice/index.md

 published: true
 url: /time-scheduled-communication-microservice/
 title: Building a Time Scheduled Communication Micro-service
-description: This article will guide the reader on how to build a Node.js application that automatically sends messages at a predefined time interval.
+description: This article will guide the reader on how to build a Node.js application, configure Twilio on that application and have it automatically sends messages at a predefined time interval.
 author: kennedy-mwangi
 date: 2022-04-19T00:00:00-17:33
 topics: [Node.js, Languages]